 3 Justification

 In Rel-18 SA4 will complete a work item on split rendering Media Service Enabler (SR_MSE) that provides split rendering functionalities for UEs over the Generic RTC architecture in TS 26.506 using WebRTC for delivery of rendered media.
 Simultaneously, workflows for split rendering over the IMS for conversational AR were specified as part of the IBACS work item during Rel-18.
 However, the output specification for IBACS (TS 26.264) is for IMS-based AR Real-Time Communication, whereas the SR_MSE is service agnostic.
 It is, therefore, appropriate to have a separate specification for split rendering over IMS.
-The same specification can also include remote rendering procedures for VR, including 360-degree video.
+The same specification can also include remote rendering procedures, protocols for delivering rendered media ( AR,VR, including 360-degree video), which would be helpful for the implementation and deployment.

 Split rendering can leverage rendering resources in a network function as well as the rendering resources in the UE to provide a seamless experience.
 Adjusting the split of the rendering operations based on changes in UE or network conditions may enable a consistent QoE for the end users as investigated in academia [1][2][3].
 The adaptation of rendering operations based on UE capabilities is also considered in 3GPP studies into XR services, for example, TR 23.700-77 clause 5.8.1, TR 23.700-87 clause 6.9.3.
 Two popular remote rendering platforms, Azure Remote Rendering and Nvidia CloudXR can be configured for split rendering and adaptation of the split in rendering operations.